Pediatric Orthopedics in Nagpur

-Pediatric Orthopedics: A specialized branch of orthopedics focusing on diagnosing, treating, and managing musculoskeletal problems in children, from newborns to adolescents.
-This includes congenital conditions, growth-related disorders, injuries, and infections affecting bones, joints, and muscles.
+Pediatric Orthopedics is a specialized branch of orthopedics dedicated to diagnosing, treating, and managing musculoskeletal problems in children, from newborns to adolescents.
+It addresses a wide range of conditions, including congenital deformities, growth-related disorders, traumatic injuries, and infections affecting bones, joints, and muscles.

 Common Conditions in Pediatric Orthopedics